We're removing seat fees and making pricing better for fast-growing teams

 Render offers fully managed database services:

-• Managed Postgres includes production-grade features like high availability, read replicas, manual exports, and point-in-time recovery (PITR) with up to 7-day retention.
+• Managed Postgres includes production-grade features like high availability, read replicas (up to five per instance, available on Basic-1gb and above with at least 10 GB of storage), manual exports, and point-in-time recovery (PITR) with up to 7-day retention.

 • Persistent disks and daily snapshots further support data durability and recovery for stateful workloads.